MachineLemonade/docs/v0.8/getting-started.md

 $ docker ps
 ```

-### 2. Access the Airflow UI
+### Access the Airflow UI

 To check out the Airflow UI on your local Airflow project, navigate here - http://localhost:8080/admin/

 If you already have the 8080 port allocated, [you can change it](https://forum.astronomer.io/t/i-already-have-the-ports-that-the-cli-is-trying-to-use-8080-5432-occupied-can-i-change-the-ports-when-starting-a-project/48).

-### 3. See your Sample DAG
+### See your Sample DAG

 The sample DAG automatically generated in your directory should be populated in your local Airflow's UI.

 ![Sample DAG](https://assets2.astronomer.io/main/docs/getting-started/sample_dag.png)

-### 4. Try a Code Change
+### Try a Code Change

 A few tips for when you're developing locally:

 - Any DAG Code changes will immediately render in the Airflow UI as soon as they're saved in your source-code editor

-- If you make changes to your Dockerfile, `packages.txt` or `requirements.txt`, rebuild your image by running:
+- If you make changes to your Dockerfile, `packages.txt` or `requirements.txt`, you'll have to rebuild your image by running:
     ```
-    astro airflow stop && astro airflow start
+    $ astro airflow stop && astro airflow start
     ```

-### 5. Check out your Logs
+### Check out your Logs

-We highlight a few ways you can get logs in our [Logs and Source Control ](https://www.astronomer.io/docs/logs-and-source-control/) doc.
+As you're developing locally, you'll want to pull logs for easy troubleshooting.
+Check out our [Logs and Source Control](https://www.astronomer.io/docs/logs-and-source-control/) doc for guidelines.

-### 6. Customize Your Image
+### Customize Your Image

 To stay slim, our base image is [Alpine Linux](https://alpinelinux.org/).
 If you have already-written code ready to go, let's throw it in.